A Reputation Mechanism Is All You Need: Collaborative Fairness and Adversarial Robustness in Federated Learning: Experiments

 \subsection{Datasets}

-We conduct extensive experiments over different datasets including image and text classification.
-For image classification, we investigate MNIST~\cite{lecun1998gradient} and CIFAR-10~\cite{krizhevsky2009learning}.
-For text classification, we consider Movie review (MR)~\cite{pang2005seeing} and Stanford sentiment treebank (SST)~\cite{kim2014convolutional} datasets.
+We conduct experiments on various datasets including: (1) image classifications datasets: MNIST~\citep{lecun1998gradient} and CIFAR-10~\citep{krizhevsky2009learning}; (2) text classifications datasets: Movie review~(MR)~\citep{pang2005seeing} and Stanford sentiment treebank~(SST)~\citep{kim2014convolutional}.
+We use a 2-layer convolutional neural network~(CNN) for MNIST~\cite{cnn-mnist}, a 3-layer CNN for CIFAR-10~\citep{cnn-imagenet} and a text embedding CNN for MR and SST~\citep{kim2014convolutional}.